vectordotdev/vector/website/content/en/docs/reference/configuration/tls.md

     vector --config /path/to/vector.yaml
 ```

-Note that if the above configuration file is saved in `/usr/local/ssl/openssl.cnf` Vector will automatically
+**Note**: If the above configuration file is saved in `/usr/local/ssl/openssl.cnf` Vector automatically
-find it without using `OPENSSL_CONF`.
+finds it without using `OPENSSL_CONF`.
 However, this approach is not recommended because other applications
 in the running system may also use this file and unintentionally switch to the legacy provider.

-### FIPS Provider Example
+### FIPS provider example

 To use the _FIPS_ provider in Vector, the [OpenSSL FIPS module][openssl-fips-module] must be installed
 and [configured][openssl-fips-module].
 This is beyond the scope of this document, however